 Fortunately, just like there are natural ways to keep bugs off your skin, there are also plants and other natural remedies that can help relieve the itching once you’ve been bitten.
 Because having itchy, irritated skin is no fun, and being constantly reminded to “stop scratching!” is probably not as helpful as your mom thinks.

 However, these remedies don’t only work for bug bites.
-Many of these methods I’m about to list below can be used to ameliorate a variety of skin complaints: rashes, poison ivy, eczema and other itch-inducing skin problems.
+Many of the methods listed below can be used to ameliorate a variety of skin complaints: rashes, poison ivy, eczema and other itch-inducing skin problems.

 Patients on the Gerson Therapy often experience rashes and other odd skin complaints over the course of the therapy, particularly while having healing or detox reactions.
 This is most often caused by toxins leaving the body through the skin.
 While it’s unpleasant, it can often be a good sign.
 It shows that the body is healing.